1980 Miami riots: Ex-officers

 Herbert Evans earned a master's degree from the University of Miami and stated he may apply to law school.

 In the immediate aftermath of the trial, William Hanlon worked part-time as a chauffeur and real estate agent.
 On April 20, 2006, Hanlon, who had trained as a lawyer, was permanently denied admittance to the bar by Florida's state Supreme Court.

 Alex Marrero's wife petitioned for divorce the day after the acquittal.
 Marrero became a private detective, and was later indicted for conspiracy to distribute cocaine and commit bribery in 1989.

-Mark Meier worked as a security guard.
+Mark Meier worked as the office manager for Century Electric Alarm Systems (Miami) and then as a security guard.

 Eric Seymen was never charged criminally, but was dismissed from the police for complicity with the cover-up.

 Charles Veverka resumed his job as a security guard after his December 1980 acquittal on the charges he had violated McDuffie's civil rights.

 On May 22, 1980, Michael Watts was rushed to the hospital after attempting to commit suicide by breathing carbon monoxide.
 The police said that his attempt was related to a romantic breakup and not his trial.